usask-rc/ec2-sample-single-al2023/README.md

 ```
 terraform apply
 ```
-After applying, run terraform apply again to ensure that the deployed infrastructure matches the desired state:
+After applying, run terraform apply again to ensure that the deployed infrastructure matches the desired state (some times the EBS volumes take longer to create than terraform waits):
 ```
 terraform apply
 ```